Succulents Stretching and Etiolated

 Why Do Succulents Need Sun?

-Succulents need sunlight for photosynthesis.
+Succulents need sunlight for Photosynthesis (FO-to-SIN-thuh-sis) is the process plants us...
+More.
 Photosynthesis is the process where a plant converts energy from sunlight, water and carbon dioxide into energies it can use, in the form of sugars and starches.
 Essentially, plants convert sunlight into carbohydrates or food.
 These carbohydrates fuel the plant’s growth, development of new leaves and roots, its flowering and reproduction.
 This food fuels the plant’s entire life cycle.
 All life on earth is dependent upon photosynthesis.
 That’s a staggering statement, isn’t it?
 But it’s true.
 All plants need photosynthesis for food.
 And all animals, insects and people rely on plants for food.
 Even carnivores eat animals that eat plants.
 And the foundation of this entire food chain is sunlight.

 Succulents Stretching for Light